Machine Shop Technology Training and Degree Program Info

 Employment Outlook and Salary Info

 Machinists may work for manufacturers of aerospace parts, metalworks, motor vehicles and many other pieces of industrial equipment.
-Overall, machinists held more than 370,000 jobs in the United States in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
-As of May 2012, they earned a mean annual salary of $40,860 (www.bls.gov).
+Overall, machinists held nearly 400,000 jobs in the United States in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+As of May 2013, they earned a mean annual salary of $41,020 (www.bls.gov).

 Machinists are not required to have any certifications to work in their field; however, some professionals do choose to gain certification to prove to potential employers that they are qualified to work in a machine shop.
 Some state apprenticeship boards and professional organizations offer certification to machinists who complete apprenticeship programs.
 These apprenticeship programs may take as long as four years to complete and combine hands-on work experience and classroom study, much like an associate's degree program.
 Unlike an associate's degree program, however, those in an apprenticeship program may earn a salary rather than pay tuition.